Opinion: The pre-Trump world won't come back | DW | 07.11.2020

 Europeans should see events in the US as a warning: If lockdowns are prolonged and economies closed, our societies could start to resemble the explosive mess we are witnessing in the United States.

 While democracy is often praised for its genius to bridge divisions in modern societies, the US experience of the last four years has revealed that democratic politics can also solidify and intensify these divisions.
-The elections have exposed the fact that Democrats and Republicans are not just two political parties, they have turned into two different countries in electoral war with each other.
+The election has exposed the fact that Democrats and Republicans are not just two political parties; they have turned into two different countries in electoral war with each other.
 And this political war will not end with Trump's defeat.

 Read more: DW Fact Check: Wild claims about US vote count

+It may also transpire when a sizable group of new voters joins the polity and reshapes it.
+This occurred in many countries when universal suffrage was introduced, or as a consequence of wide-scale migration.
+It is the change of the demographic mix in states like Arizonaor Georgia, rather than the change in people's minds, that helps to explain Biden's impressive performance.

-So, it is not surprising that many of the nativist parties see the growing number of migrants in their countries not simply as an economic or cultural threat but as a political threat.
-The ethnic majorities that fear becoming minorities in their own countries will remain the most powerful source of support for nativist populists both in the US and in Europe.
+So, it's not surprising that many of the nativist parties see the growing number of migrants in their countries not simply as an economic or cultural threat but as a political threat.
+The ethnic majorities that fear becoming minorities in their own countries will remain the most powerful source of support for nativist populists, both in the US and in Europe.

 European parliamentarianism is institutionally better positioned to resist extreme political polarization, but the Polish example shows us that is not necessarily a credible defense against it.
 European democracies will get infected with American-style polarization if we do not find a way to bridge the growing gap between urban and rural areas, between the university-educated and those lacking university education, and between the political preferences of young and old.